Bridging Knowledge Graphs to Generate Scene Graphs: Experiments

 \section{Experiments}

 Following the literature, we use the large-scale Visual Genome benchmark \cite{krishna2017visual} to evaluate our method.
-We first show how our \textsc{GB-Net} compares to the state of the art, by extensively evaluating it on 24 performance metrics.
+We first show our \textsc{GB-Net} outperforms the state of the art, by extensively evaluating it on 24 performance metrics.
 Then we present an ablation study to illustrate how each innovation contributes to the performance.
+In the Supplementary Material, we also provide a per-class performance breakdown to show the consistency and robustness of our performance across frequent and rare classes.
+That is accompanied by a computational speed analysis, and several qualitative examples of our generated graphs compared to the state of the art, side by side.